Computational Hardness of Static Distributionally Robust Markov Decision Processes: Computational Hardness

-\section{Dynamic Formulation}
+\paragraph{Dynamic Formulation.}

-It is clear that in the static formulation \eqref{static_rmdp_two_kernels}, the transition kernel $P \in \cP$ is selected before the realization of process $\cbr{(S_t, A_t)}_{t=1}^T$, and that the non-rectangularity of $\cP$ creates coupling between transition probabilities across states.
-This unfortunately destroys the dynamic decomposition of the corresponding distributionally robust functional in \eqref{static_rmdp_two_kernels}, and hence the dynamic programming equations no longer exist.
-This also constitutes the source of the hardness results presented in Section \ref{sec_nonrandomized}.
-We can instead consider a dynamic counterpart of the static formulation that allows an adversarial nature to adopt a policy that selects the transition kernel based on the process history \cite{li2023rectangularity}.
-It is shown in \cite{li2023rectangularity} that one can obtain dynamic equations of the form
+As discussed in Section \ref{sec_intro}, in the static DRMDPs \eqref{static_rmdp_two_kernels}, the transition kernel $P \in \cP$ is selected before the realization of the process $\cbr{(S_t, A_t)}_{t=1}^T$, and the non-rectangularity of $\cP$ creates coupling between transition probabilities across states.
+This unfortunately destroys the dynamic decomposition of the corresponding distributionally robust functional in \eqref{static_rmdp_two_kernels}, and the dynamic programming equations no longer exist.
+This is to our belief the root source of the hardness results presented in Section~\ref{sec_nonrandomized}.

+To ensure the existence of dynamic programming equations, we can consider the dynamic formulation of DRMDPs \cite{li2025rectangularity} that allows an adversarial nature to adopt a policy that selects the transition kernel at every state, based on the process history leading up to the current state.
+Unlike static DRMDPs that require rectangularity of $\cP$, for dynamic DRMDPs one can always obtain the dynamic equations without such requirements.
+That is, the optimal value functions $\cbr{V_t}$, and the robust value functions of a given policy $\cbr{V^\pi_t}$ in the dynamic DRMDPs are characterized by

-for general compact $\cP$, and the above dynamic equations also characterize the value function for the static formulation \eqref{def_static_rmdp} with the rectangularized version of $\cP$.
-It is clear that computing the above optimal value functions and policies are $R$-polynomial for both $\Pi = \Pi_{\mathrm{MR}}$ and $\Pi = \Pi_{\mathrm{MD}}$ when $\cP$ is convex, compact, and equipped with a separating oracle.
+for general compact $\cP$.
+In contrast to the static DRMDPs, computing the optimal value functions and policies is $R$-polynomial for both $\Pi = \Pi_{\mathrm{MR}}$ and $\Pi = \Pi_{\mathrm{MD}}$ when $\cP$ is convex, compact, and equipped with a separating oracle.
+One can also consider establishing the gradient-dominance condition for the above value function $V^{\pi}_t$ when $\cP$ is convex and closed, with the inner approximation argument discussed in Remark \ref{remark_stationarity_np_reduction}.